miyagi-dev/vscode-miyagi/README.md

 ## Features

 * Context menu in the file explorer for creating and linting components.
-* Global commands for creating and linting all components.
+* Global commands for creating new components and linting all components.
+* Linked [`$ref`](https://docs.miyagi.dev/how-to/writing-mock-data/#referencing-other-mock-files) and [`$tpl`](https://docs.miyagi.dev/how-to/writing-mock-data/#referencing-template-files) file references in mocks and schemas.

 ## Sponsored by